 Like the topic, designer, or types of challenges in this game?

-See the map and counters for this game
+See all the components for this new version

 Click here to view the contents spread below (in PDF format) for this issue of Against the Odds Magazine!

 Requires Adobe Acrobat Reader version 6 or later.